Selective Kondo screening and strange metallicity by sliding Dirac semimetals: Main results

 These results indicate three facts: (1) For a given sliding shift $\delta x_0$, there is a critical hybridizations $V_{c,\eta}$ for $r_{\eta}$=0 below which the KS for $f$ electrons in the $\eta$-sublattice does not exist.
 For all values of $\delta x_0$, we have finite $V_{c,B}\leq V_{c,A}$ for $\delta x_0$ in between $(0,3a_0/2)$ (or $V_{c,B}\geq V_{c,A}$ for $\delta x_0$ in between $(3a_0/2,3a_0)$).
 In particular, $V_{c,A}\sim V_{c,B}$ when $\delta x_0\rightarrow 0$ or $\delta x_0\rightarrow 3a_0/2$, although the corresponding $r_A$ and $r_B$ are still distinct except in the vicinity of the A-A or M-patterns recovering the inversion symmetry.
 (2) There is a region (in $\delta x_0=0.5a_0\sim a_0$) where $f$ electrons are hybridized in the B sublattice ($r_B>0$) but dehybridized in the A sublattice ($r_A=0$).
 This is the genuine orbital-( or lattice-) SKS with a single non-vanishing Kondo energy scale.
 (3) While various hybridization parameters are variably at play in the intermediate region, the nearest-neighbor hybridization $V_1$ crucially influences the formation of the KS in the region around the A-B pattern.

 Therefore, there are three distinct groundstate phases: the fully decoupled local moment phase (FLM) where $V<V_{c,A}$ and $V<V_{c,B}$; the fully coupled KS phase (FKS) where $V>V_{c,A}$ and $V>V_{c,B}$; the genuine SKS phase (SKS) where $V_{c,B}< V< V_{c,A}$.
 These phases are clearly distinguished in the lower panel of Fig. \ref{dx_dependence}.
-It should be stressed that while the precise boundaries of these phases also depend on the cut-off schemes used in numerical solutions, the existence of these phases is robust in a wide range of the model parameters as evidenced in Appendix C. The influences of different $f$-electron levels $E_0$ on the values of $V_{c,\eta}$ are also shown in Appendix C.
+Notice that the values of $V_{c,A}$ and $V_{c,B}$ depend on the microscopic model parameters and the cut-off scheme delicately.
+Hence the dependence of these values on the sliding distance as well as the boundaries of these phases in realistic materials such as MoTe2/WSe2 or $f$-doped graphene requires more detailed first-principle band structure calculations.
+However, the existence of these phases is robust in a wide range of the model parameters as evidenced in Appendix C. The influences of different $f$-electron levels $E_0$ on the values of $V_{c,\eta}$ are also shown in Appendix C.